-Visit the Seonlimsa Temple (선림사)
+How to Visit the Seonlimsa Temple (선림사) on Jeju Island

 After a hearty helping of winter games, we meandered up and down the hills near our apartment in Nohyeong-dong in Jeju City to the Seonlimsa temple (선림사) near the Halla Arboretum (the same Halla Arboretum that houses the magnificent Korean cherry blossom trees in the spring!).
 The temple was desolate, peaceful, save for one lone monk we later brushed paths with.